reenye-lima/SENAI-DES/2º Semestre/BCD/Aula 05/README.md

 - BETWEEN, LIKE, IN

-    - BETWEEN: intervalo de datas
+    - BETWEEN: intervalo entre valores
     ```sql
     SELECT * FROM pedidos WHERE data_pedido BETWEEN '2025-01-01' AND '2025-06-30';
     ```

-    - LIKE: busca por padrão (contém “café”)
+    - LIKE: busca por padrão (contém)
     ```sql
     SELECT * FROM pedidos WHERE produto LIKE '%café%';
     ```